Patrick Moravec avatar

 Surroundings

 A UNIX-like environment (OS X, Linux, FreeBSD, Cygwin), there is only limited support for a Windows environment.
 So if you are working on a Windows computer, you will probably want to install Linux.
-One way to do this without having to partition your hard disk and boot Linux separately is WSL (Windows Subsystem for Linux).
+One way to do this without having to partition your hard drive and boot Linux separately is WSL (Windows Subsystem for Linux).
 Have a look at the official documentation.

 PHP version

 The minimum requirement for WP-CLI is currently PHP 5.6 or higher.
 Please note that older PHP versions are no longer supported by WordPress for security reasons and may therefore no longer be compatible with newer WordPress versions.
 You can check all currently supported PHP versions on the official PHP website.
-At Raidboxes we currently support PHP 7.2, 7.3 and 7.4( we will supportPHP 8 when WordPress is officially compatible with it).

 WordPress version